gregschmit/rails-rest-framework/guide/03_controllers/index.md

 ```

 Always set `model` explicitly when overriding `get_recordset`, since the framework uses `model`
 (not the recordset) for things like fields, strong params, and the OpenAPI schema.
+Overriding
+`get_recordset` also replaces the default [nested-parent auto-scoping](../02_routers/index.md), so
+scope to the parent yourself if you need both.

 ### `bulk` — Bulk Actions